akgarg89/Spam-SMS-Classifier/README.md

 ## Understanding the dataset

 We will be using a dataset originally compiled and posted on the UCI Machine Learning repository which has a very good collection of datasets for experimental research purposes.
-If you're interested, you can review the abstract and the original compressed data file on the UCI site.
-For this exercise, however, we've gone ahead and downloaded the data for you.

 ![png](images/dqnb.png)